CompPhysics/MachineLearning/README.md

 ## Learning outcomes

 The course introduces a variety of central algorithms and methods essential for studies of data analysis and machine learning.
 The course is project based and through the various projects, normally three, the students will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
-The students will learn to develop and structure large codes for studying these systems, get acquainted with computing facilities and learn to handle large scientific projects.
+Both supervised and unsupervised methods will be covered.
+You will learn to develop and structure large codes for studying these systems, get acquainted with computing facilities and learn to handle large scientific projects.
 A good scientific and ethical conduct is emphasized throughout the course.
 More specifically, after this course you will

 - Learn about basic data analysis, Bayesian statistics, Monte Carlo methods, data optimization and machine learning;
 - Be capable of extending the acquired knowledge to other systems and cases;
 - Have an understanding of central algorithms used in data analysis and machine learning;
-- Gain knowledge of central aspects of Monte Carlo methods, Markov chains, Gibbs samplers and their possible applications, from numerical integration to simulation of stock markets;
+- Gain knowledge of central aspects of Monte Carlo methods, Markov chains, Gibbs samplers and their possible applications;
-- Understand linear methods for regression and classification;
+- Understand linear methods for regression and classification, from ordinary least squares, via Lasso and Ridge to Logistic regression;
-- Learn about neural network, genetic algorithms and Boltzmann machines;
+- Learn about various neural networks and Boltzmann machines;
 - Work on numerical projects to illustrate the theory.
 The projects play a central role and students are expected to know modern programming languages like Python or C++.

 ## Prerequisites

 Basic knowledge in programming and mathematics, with an emphasis on linear algebra.
 Knowledge of Python or/and C++ as programming languages is required and experience with Jupiter notebook is recommended.
-Required courses are the equivalents to the University of Oslo mathematics courses MAT1100, MAT1110, MAT1120 and at least one of the corresponding computing and programming courses INF1000/INF1110 or MAT-INF1100/MAT-INF1100L/BIOS1100/KJM-INF1xxx.
+Required courses are the equivalents to the University of Oslo mathematics courses MAT1100, MAT1110, MAT1120 and at least one of the corresponding computing and programming courses INF1000/INF1110 or MAT-INF1100/MAT-INF1100L/BIOS1100/KJM-INF1100.

 ## The course has two central parts